-0.45% annually regardless of account level for their fixed allocation portfolios.
+Nutmeg Invest has a £100,000 minimum investment and charges an account management fee.
+0.45% annually, regardless of account level for their fixed allocation portfolios.
 Once the account balance exceeds £100,000, the management fee drops to 0.25%.

-On par, the investment expense ratio is an average of 0.17% with an average market spread charge of 0.07%.
-Nutmeg Invest charges fully managed portfolio accounts a fee of 0.75% for balances £100,000 and below, the fully managed account fee for balances over £100,000 is 0.35%.
+On par, the investment expense ratio averages 0.17%, with an average market spread charge of 0.07%.
+Nutmeg Invest charges fully managed portfolio accounts a fee of 0.75% for balances of £100,000 and below.
+The fully managed account fee for balances over £100,000 is 0.35%.

 See Related: Best Impact Investing Books to Read